The Alberta Library

-The Alberta Library (TAL) is a not-for-profit library consortium consisting of 50 member libraries and library systems in over 300 locations in the Canadian province of Alberta.
+The Alberta Library (TAL) is a not-for-profit library consortium, created in 1997, consisting of 50 member libraries and library systems in over 300 locations in the Canadian province of Alberta.
 Members include public, post-secondary, government and special libraries.
-It was created in 1997.

 The Alberta Library works to provide equitable access to high quality resources for all libraries in Alberta regardless of size.
-They also facilitate and encourage resource sharing amongst libraries.
+It also facilitates and encourages resource sharing amongst libraries.

 Services

 TAL provides a variety of services to (or through) its members, including: